simonweniger/agentkit/docs/installation.md

 ## From sources

-The sources for Python State Machine can be downloaded from the [Github repo](https://github.com/fgmacedo/python-statemachine).
+The sources for Agentkit Workflow can be downloaded from the [Github repo](https://github.com/fgmacedo/python-statemachine).

 You can either clone the public repository: